YACHAKAWASI/lidarbot/README.md

 #### MPU6050 library

 Alex Mous' [C/C++ MPU6050 library](https://github.com/alex-mous/MPU6050-C-CPP-Library-for-Raspberry-Pi
-) for Raspberry Pi 4, with modifications to incorporate quaternions, was used to setup the `ros2_control` Imu sensor broadcaster in the [`lidarbot_bringup`](./lidarbot_bringup/) package.
+) for Raspberry Pi 4, with modifications to incorporate quaternions, was used to setup the `ros2_control` IMU sensor broadcaster in the [`lidarbot_bringup`](./lidarbot_bringup/) package.

-Recall that the MPU6050 module uses the I2C communication protocol, the i2c dependencies for using this library are installed with:
+Recall that the MPU6050 module uses the I2C communication protocol, the I2C dependencies for using this library are installed with:

 ```
 sudo apt install libi2c-dev i2c-tools libi2c0